judy-n/Trader/phase1/README.txt

 When logged in as an admin, the following apply:

 - when viewing accounts that need to be frozen, you can either freeze all of them or none of them

+------things i think u should add lol------
+- lent min
+- how to get frozen (if u have too many incomplete trades)
+- sending an unfreeze request
+- to change threshold u have to enter the username first
+- u can only send one trade request to the same person at a time (until that trade is completed then u can send another one) if u send multiple it will get overriden by the most recent one
+- what happens if u try to remove item thats in the middle of a trade
+- username and email has to be unique, username must have 3 characters and email must have @.
+(Idk if u changed the error msgs lol ignore if u did)
+- ehh maybe that if u dont log out correctly and the system prints IO exception delete the .sers and restart (Idk if this is still a problem ahh maybe last resort type thing)
+- also that log out means close the sytem lol (maybe i can add the actual log out thing tmr) GJ!!!!!! pat pat u worked hard